 - e) Lifelong skills: This is described as coping with evolution of knowledge and technology advances for personal fulfillment.
-It is also exploiting all opportunities available to improve on knowledge and skills. - resourceful in finding answers to questions and solutions to problems as well as producing new knowledge based on research of existing information and concepts and sound judgment in developing viable solutions. - g) Cooperation: Adapting to different situations including the world of work and practicing respect for rights, views and feelings of others.
+It is also exploiting all opportunities available to improve on knowledge and skills. - f) Research skills: This is being resourceful in finding answers to questions and solutions to problems as well as producing new knowledge based on research of existing information and concepts and sound judgment in developing viable solutions. - g) Cooperation: Adapting to different situations including the world of work and practicing respect for rights, views and feelings of others.